UNiXMIT/UNiXSF/README.md

   Add option to enable the 'Set Pending Customer' checkbox as default when sending an email.

 - **Modify Case Status after Send**
-  After the 'Send' button is clicked and the email is sent from a case, a popup will appear letting you change the case status from its current status to another status.
+  After the 'Send' button is clicked, and the email is sent from a case, a popup will appear letting you change the case status from its current status to another status.
   If you want to keep the current status, just click 'Cancel' on the popup.
   This can be enabled in the extension options.